Phoenix drop AAA Region 6 opener

 A Zach Lyles 43-yard run on the next Phoenix possession helped them get to the Rockmart 20, but they proceeded to go backwards and had to punt, pinning the Yellow Jackets back inside their own 10 with the kick.
 And on first down, the visitors fumbled and linebacker Tristan Mullins recovered to set up a first-and-goal at the Rockmart 11.

-Two plays later, Brant Bryant swept around the left end for a five-yard touchdown run, giving the hosts a 14-7 lead midway through the first period.
+Two plays later, Brant Bryant swept around the left end for a 5-yard touchdown run, giving the hosts a 14-7 lead midway through the first period.

 From that point, though, Rockmart got rolling, especially on the ground.